mkwarman/mb8611-monitor/README.md

-you must provide a webdriver for selenium: https://selenium-python.readthedocs.io/installation.html#drivers
+You must provide a chrome webdriver for selenium: https://selenium-python.readthedocs.io/installation.html#drivers

+You must include a .env file similar to sample.env